bkonkle/nakago/website/docs/tutorial.md

 └─ // ...
 ```

-This includes a simple app-specific `Config` struct with an embedded `http::Config` provided by the `nakago-axum` library.
-You can add your own configuration fields to this struct and they'll be populated by the [figment](https://docs.rs/figment/latest/figment/) crate.
+This includes a simple app-specific `Config` struct with an embedded `http` config provided by the `nakago-axum` library.
+You can add your own configuration fields to this struct and they'll be populated by the [figment](https://docs.rs/figment/latest/figment/) crate using the [nakago-figment](https://github.com/bkonkle/nakago/tree/main/nakago_figment) library.

 It includes a barebones `init::app()` function that will load your configuration and initialize your dependencies.
-You can add your own dependencies to this function and they'll be available when you build your Axum routes.
+You can add your own dependencies to this function and they'll be available when you build your Axum routes through a convenient `State` struct that contains the injection container.

-The `main.rs` uses the [pico-args](https://docs.rs/pico-args/0.5.0/pico_args/) to parse a simple command-line argument to specify an alternate config path, which is useful for many deployment scenarios that dynamically map a config file to a certain mount point within a container filesystem.
+The `main.rs` file uses [pico-args](https://docs.rs/pico-args/0.5.0/pico_args/) to parse a simple command-line argument to specify an alternate config path, which is useful for many deployment scenarios that dynamically map a config file to a certain mount point within a container filesystem.

-In the `http/` folder, you'll find an Axum handler and a router initialization hook.
+In the `http/` folder, you'll find an Axum handler and a router initialization function.
 The router maps a simple `GET /health` route to a handler that returns a JSON response with a success message.

 You now have a simple foundation to build on.
 Let's add some more functionality!